SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/global-intelligence-cloudtrail-secops.md

 description: Global Intelligence for AWS CloudTrail SecOps
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 This feature is available in the following account plans.

 <table>
   <tr>